Kiano Falcao: International career

 Falcao holds citizenship in four countries: the United States (by birth), El Salvador (paternal), Italy (maternal), and Colombia (maternal), but has chosen to represent El Salvador at the international level.

 Youth career

 He began his international career with El Salvador's U17 team, debuting on October 17, 2022, under coach Juan Carlos Serrano.
 Falcao made 9 appearances for the U17 team from September 2022 to October 2022.
-Falcao helped the El Salvador U17 National Team reach the quarterfinals in the 2023 CONCACAF U-17 Championship held in Antigua, Guatemala.

-Falcao progressed to the U20 level, becoming a key player for the El Salvador national under-20 team, also known as the Azulita.
 He was selected for the 2024 CONCACAF U-20 Championship squad by Spanish coach Juan Cortés, earning 13 caps from February 2024 to July 2024.
-Cortés praised Falcao's versatility, stating, "He's a left-back and center-back, very good.
-He's still young but in this process they're going to help us a lot, they have very good qualities."
-Cortés also noted that Falcao's Italian citizenship would not occupy a non-EU spot, potentially increasing his appeal to European clubs.
-During the 2024 CONCACAF U-20 Championship qualifying matches, Falcao played an important role in El Salvador's campaign, including a notable performance in the team's match against Guyana.

 2024 CONCACAF U-20 Championship

-Kiano Falcao participated in the 2024 CONCACAF U-20 Championship held in Irapuato, Mexico.
+Falcao participated in the 2024 CONCACAF U-20 Championship held in Irapuato, Mexico.
 El Salvador was drawn into Group B alongside Honduras, Canada, and the Dominican Republic.
-The team started strong with a 1–0 victory against the Dominican Republic but subsequently lost to Honduras (4–1) and Canada (2–1).
-Despite Falcao's efforts, El Salvador finished third in the group with three points and a goal difference, which was insufficient to advance to the knockout stages.
+The team started with a 1–0 victory against the Dominican Republic but subsequently lost to Honduras (4–1) and Canada (2–1).
+El Salvador finished third in the group with three points and a goal difference, which was insufficient to advance to the knockout stages.

-Playing style

-Standing at 1.84 meters (6 ft 0 in), Falcao is known for his left-footedness, which is valuable in both defensive and midfield roles.
-This attribute enhances his passing ability and allows him to contribute effectively to building attacks from the back or controlling play in midfield.
-His versatility enables him to play multiple positions, providing tactical flexibility to his teams.
-As a natural left-footed centre-back, he brings balance to defensive partnerships and excels in aerial duels.

-Personal life

-Kiano Falcao holds citizenship in four countries: El Salvador, the United States (his country of birth), Italy, and Colombia.
-This diverse background potentially offers him international opportunities, but he has thus far committed to representing El Salvador in youth competitions.
-He currently resides in Celebration, Florida when not with his club.